10 Best HR Software for Small Business (2025 Guide)

 1. Bolto HR

 Built for lean teams that need to move fast, Bolto HR starts as a lightweight HRIS and lets you switch on payroll, contractor management, and EOR as you scale.
-It’s best for US startups that want multi-state payroll now and a clear path to hiring globally without juggling multiple systems.
+It’s best for US startups that want payroll across multiple states now and a clear path to hiring globally without juggling multiple systems.
 Setup is quick, compliance guardrails are baked in, and international hiring doesn’t feel like an afterthought, though newer vendors mean you’ll want to verify specific integrations and country coverage during the demo.

-US payroll with automated federal and state tax calculations and filings.
+- US payroll with automated federal and state tax calculations and filings.

-Global EOR and payroll to hire compliantly in 100+ countries.
+- Global EOR and payroll to hire compliantly in 100+ countries.

-Unified contractor management with local-currency payouts and tax forms.
+- Unified contractor management with local currency payouts and tax forms.

-Core HRIS for employee records, time off, and custom onboarding workflows.
+- Core HRIS for employee records, time off, and custom onboarding workflows.

-Optional recruiting pipeline with pre-screened global software talent.
+- Optional recruiting pipeline with prescreened global software talent.

-Heads‑up: Founded in 2023.
+- Heads up: Founded in 2023.
 Confirm integrations and country list before committing.

 Pricing snapshot: Core HR from $9/month, Global Payroll from $29/month, and EOR from $599/month (varies by country).
 Book a demo for exact rates.